fernando-mc/redmondpython.com/content/lectures/onboarding.md

 ## Installing Python

-Let's get Python installed on your computer.
+First thing's first: let's get Python installed on your computer.

-First, there are two major versions of Python: Python2 and Python3.
-Python2 is retiring in 2020, and Python3 adds some improvements and new syntax, so we'll be using Python3.
+There are two major versions of Python out there in the wild right now: Python 2 and Python 3.
+Python 2 is retiring in 2020, so we'll be using Python3.

-You might already have one of these versions installed on your computer.
+In fact, you might already have one of these versions installed on your computer.
 Let's check:

 1. Open a terminal or command prompt.
     - WIN: Start Menu > Command Prompt.
-    - MAC/Linux: Application > Terminal.
+    - MAC/LIN: Application > Terminal.
 2. Type `python` and hit **ENTER**.
 Do you see something like this?
-It means you have Python installed.
+It means you have Python installed on your computer.
     ```bash
     Python 3.6.4 (default, Jan  3 2018, 12:27:09)
     [GCC 4.2.1 Compatible Apple LLVM 9.0.0 (clang-900.0.39.2)] on darwin
     Type "help", "copyright", "credits" or "license" for more information.
     >>>
     ```
 If you get an error, you probably need to install Python.
-See:
+Note that you may have Python 2 installed, in which case you'll want to install Python 3.
+See the following pages for platform-specific instructions on installing Python:

 - [Windows](/setupwindows)
 - [MacOS](/setupmac/)
 - [Linux](/setuplinux/)

+When you're finished, come back here and continue to the next section.

 ## Using the Python Interpreter

 Now that we have Python installed, let's open the Python interpreter.
-The interpreter is where we'll be entering  Python code as we get started:
+The interpreter is a small application that let's us type and run Python easily:

 1. Open a terminal or command prompt like you did in the previous section.
 2. Type `python` and hit **ENTER**.

-Your prompt should look something like (if you don't, let a TA know):
+Your prompt should look something like the following (if it doesn't, let a TA know):
 ```
 Python 3.6.4 (default, Jan  3 2018, 12:27:09)
 [GCC 4.2.1 Compatible Apple LLVM 9.0.0 (clang-900.0.39.2)] on darwin
 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
-You'll know you're in the interpreter when you see this prompt:
+You'll know you're in the Python interpreter when you see this prompt:
 ```
 >>>
 ```
 This means the Python interpreter is ready for your input.
-We can just type Python code directly into this prompt and it will run.
-Note that as you go through this tutorial, you'll see code samples like this:
+We can type Python code directly into this prompt and it will execute.

+Note that as you go through this on-boarding page, you'll see code samples like this:
 ```
 >>> a = "Hello"
 ```